The not-for-profit School of

 … but listen and learn as Sukaishi David explains why most of the popular mindful practices you see today [including so-called “certified” methods] are watered-down processes that involve unnecessary, burdensome efforts … which greatly diminish your results.

-For the first time ever online, you’ll now discover the sublime serenity of OJAYA Deep Meditation … a rare, classic technique you can learn with easy online videos, produced with love for you at our rainforest school.
+For the first time ever online, you’ll now discover the sublime serenity and potency of OJAYA Deep Meditation … this most rare, classic technique you can now learn online with easy videos — produced with love for you at our rainforest school.

 Are you ready to start?

 Even beginners who take the OJAYA online course quickly report samadhi experiences that far surpass those who are practicing mindfulness or other meditation techniques for 20-30 years.

 We're real live people who volunteer our time to bring peace of mind to a frazzled world.